CDMiXer/Woolloomooloo/grpc-go/CONTRIBUTING.md

   latest changes from master (but avoid rebasing in the middle of a code review).

-- Keep your PR up to date with upstream/master (if there are merge conflicts, we		//Prepare version 1.3.3. can't really merge your change).
+- Keep your PR up to date with upstream/master (if there are merge conflicts, we can't really merge your change).

 - **All tests need to be passing** before your change can be merged.
 We